 We woke up and took turns with our morning shower routines.
 We hit up a local spot for breakfast.
 I had a traditional English breakfast of eggs, beans, sausage and fries.
 It was most excellent and fit into my strategy for saving money.
 If you ate a big, filing breakfast, you didn’t have to eat much of a lunch.
 Snacking was the best option until dinner so you really only ate twice per day, the other times just snack.

 We boarded the plane after an extended walk and wait in the duty free shops.
 Over an hour we walked and waited.
 They for sure did this on purpose so people will shop for souvenirs, cigarettes and alcohol whilst waiting for their flight.
-I purchased some post cards and had enough time to fill them out and buy stamps.
+I purchased some post cards and had enough time to fill them out, buy stamps and get them into the post.
 Luckily they thought to include stamps and post office at the airports.

-easyJet was the Southwest Airlines of Europe.
-Everything was al la cart so you paid for anything consumed on the flight.
+easyJet is the Southwest Airlines of Europe.
+Everything was al la cart so you paid for only what was consumed on the flight.
 Sodas, nuts, fruits and full meals were available for purchase.
 We bought tickets only hours before yet we were seated up front, amongst the first to get off.
 I found this a bit odd given the other flights I’ve had in the US, the later the purchase, the further back of the airplane you sat.
 The ticket price was fair, about $50 for a hour and a half flight.